Student Management

 Behaviour in Public

-Whenever students are in the public domain, e.g., excursions/camps/sporting events and travelling to and from school, they are expected to uphold school rules and show exemplary behaviour which will positively reflect on the school and themselves.
+Whenever students are in the public domain, e.g., excursions/camps/sporting events and travelling to and from school, they are expected to uphold school rules.
+They should also show exemplary behaviour.
+Such behaviour will positively reflect on the school and themselves.

 Bicycles/Cars